Call Now 24/7 - Free Consultation! 855-866-5529

 Once we determine how much your motorcycle accident case may be worth, we will begin the negotiation process with the insurance company.
 Sometimes, the negotiations can be settled within a few weeks or months; other times, it may take longer, especially if the case is complicated and you have suffered catastrophic injuries.

 Motorcycle insurance requirements vary by state.
-In Pennsylvania, for example, motorcycle riders are required to carry motorcycle insurance.
-The minimum coverage is $15,000 bodily injury per person, $30,000 per accident, $5000 in personal injury protection, and $5000 in property damage.
-Needless to say, the $5,000 PIP coverage for injuries is unlikely to cover the cost of your medical treatment if you get into a motorcycle crash.
+In most states, the minimum coverage is $25,000 bodily injury per person, $50,000 per accident, and $10,000 in property damage.
+Needless to say, the minimum coverage for injuries is unlikely to cover the cost of your medical treatment if you suffered any common motorcycle accident injuries such as traumatic brain injury, spinal cord injury, broken bones, road rash, and even death.

 Represent Your Claim in Court